crush3dices/blog/_posts/2021-06-02-Windows-Manual-Mapper-Part-1.md

 {% endhighlight %}
 The array is terminated with a structure containing only NULL.
 It is often called the Import Address Table (IAT).
 Before the IAT is processed by the loader this array contains an ordinal or a RVA to an **IMAGE_IMPORT_BY_NAME** struct for each imported function.
 An ordinal number simply is an index into the **Export directory table** of the dll.
 Lets look at the mentioned struct:

-Again i could only find a definition in winnt.h:
+Again I could only find a definition in winnt.h:
 {% highlight Java %}
 typedef struct _IMAGE_IMPORT_BY_NAME {
   WORD  Hint;